szorfein/dots/README.md

     # xbps-install -S chezmoi sudo git

-`sudo`, your user should have permission to install packages:
+Configure `sudo` or `doas`, your user should have permission to install packages:

     # EDITOR="vim" visudo
     <username> ALL=(ALL) ALL